 Eurotunnel Le Shuttle: Passengers travelling in their own cars will find the "Eurotunnel Le Shuttle" shuttle service extremely convenient and comfortable.
 This car shuttle service operates between Calais (Coquelles) in France and Folkestone in Britain.
 It carries cars through the Channel Tunnel and takes about 35-min to reach the destination.
 However, the Eurotunnel does not carry foot passengers.

-Other than ferry, foot passengers can travel to Calais using Eurostar's rail services.
+Other than a ferry, foot passengers can travel to Calais using Eurostar's rail services.
 Calais has two rail stations at Calais Ville in the centre of the town and Calais Frethun to the south, with Eurostar trains connecting the destinations in the United Kingdom and Belgium.
-There are frequent commuter trains operating between Calais and London, Ebbsfleet, Ashford and Brussels.
+Frequent commuter trains operate between Calais and London, Ebbsfleet, Ashford and Brussels.
 The Eurostar timetable is available on their website.

 Most people get their cars across the channel to travel around Calais.
 But other passengers can use the bus service that links the town centre with other parts of the suburb.
 There are many bus services with excellent network and frequency throughout the day.

 France is a fairly safe country, and it has a relatively low crime rate.
 But certain precautions should be taken while visiting Calais, France.
 Petty crimes involving tourists do occur, especially at train stations, buses, sometimes even at airports.
 Be alert while travelling at night, as bag snatching is common.
 Do not flash large sums of money or jewellery.
 The area around Calais is very safe for women travellers, even if they are alone.
 Keep photocopies of important travel documents and save important phone numbers.